Bangladesh–Cambodia relations

-Bangladesh–Cambodia relations refer to the bilateral relations between the countries of Bangladesh and Cambodia.
+Bangladesh–Cambodia relations refer to the bilateral relations between Bangladesh and Cambodia.

 High level visits

 In 2010, former Bangladesh's Foreign Minister Dipu Moni paid a visit to Phnom Penh.
 Cambodian Prime Minister Hun Sen paid an official visit to Dhaka in 2014.

 In 2017, Prime Minister Sheikh Hasina signed 9 deals in Phnom Penh.

 Cooperations

 Bangladesh and Cambodia cooperate in various sectors.
 In 2010, the two countries agreed to form a joint commission for bilateral cooperation between their foreign ministries.
 In 2013, they signed a visa exemption agreement for diplomatic passport holders.
 Cambodia expressed interest in recruiting teachers from Bangladesh to develop its human resources.
-In 2014, the two countries signed an agreement to establish a joint commission to explore new areas of cooperation and strengthen the existing cooperations in various sectors.
+In 2014, the two countries signed an agreement to establish a joint commission to explore new areas of cooperation and strengthen the existing cooperation in various sectors.

 Culture

 In 2014, an agreement was signed between Bangladesh and Cambodia on cultural cooperation.

 Agriculture

 Bangladesh sought long-term land lease for contract farming in Cambodia by Bangladeshi nationals.
 Bangladesh is interested in a long-term rice import agreement with Cambodia.
 Bangladesh offered scholarships to Cambodian students to Bangladesh Agriculture University.
 The two countries jointly perform agricultural research.
-In 2014, Bangladesh and Cambodia signed an MoU to have scientific and technical cooperation in agricultural sector.
+In 2014, Bangladesh and Cambodia signed an MoU on scientific and technical cooperation in agricultural sector.